BlueScot/opened_framework/README.txt

-Open Framework Theme for Drupal 7.x
+Opened Framework Theme for Drupal 7.x

-Authors: Brian Young, Megan Erin Miller
+Authors: BlueScot

 -- SUMMARY --

-Open Framework is a new Drupal theme that builds off of Twitter Bootstrap and provides a simple yet powerful way to create complex responsive layouts.
-For more information, visit http://openframework.stanford.edu
+Opened Framework is a built off a fork of Stanford's Open Framework with the purpose of upgrading its Bootstrap 2.3.1 core to Bootstrap 3.

 -- REQUIREMENTS --

-The Open Framework theme is intended for Drupal version 7 only; it will not work with Drupal 6 or below.
+Opened Framework theme is intended for Drupal version 7 only; it will not work with Drupal 6 or below.

 -- INSTALLATION --